jgdelrio/DataScienceInterviews/Probability/Probability.md

 (Data Science > Probability)

-Alice has 2 kids.
-We know that one of them is girl.
+Marie has 2 kids and we know that one of them is a girl.
 What is the probability the other kid is also a girl?

-Assume there are equal probability of girl and boy.
+Assume there is equal probability of getting a girl and a boy.

 1. 0.5
 2. 0.25